-- Average Response Time: This refers to the estimated timeframe the provider can respond to customer queries
+- Average Response Time: This refers to the estimated timeframe within which the provider can respond to customer queries

 - Available Support Channels: An excellent SaaS provider can provide a variety of support channels, including phone support, email support, and live chat